ftwegner/cloudfoundation-quick-reference/README.md

 ## Thanks

-thanks to [@lamw](https://twitter.com/lamw) for inspiring me to create this quick reference.
+Thanks to [@lamw](https://twitter.com/lamw) for inspiring me to create this quick reference.